pandoc-jp/pandoc-doc-ja/users-guide.rst

    ${ styles.html() }

-(If a partial is not found in the directory of the template, it will also be sought in the ``templates`` subdirectory of the user data directory.)
+(If a partial is not found in the directory of the template and the template path is given as a relative path, it will also be sought in the ``templates`` subdirectory of the user data directory.)

 Partials may optionally be applied to variables using a colon: